How to memorize pathology? Everyone has their own take….

 Step 5: Consolidate with University Materials

-In terms of efficiently memorising pathology though, I’d say steps 1-4 in this method more than get you there!
+In terms of efficiently memorising pathology though, I’d say steps 1-4 in this method will easily get you there!

 How to Study Pathology for an Exam